jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     Diff is 748 characters long.
 Set self.maxDiff to None to see it

-  `maxDiff <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.maxDiff>`_ is an attribute of the `unittest.TestCase`_ :ref:`class <classes>` that sets the maximum amount of characters to show in the comparison between the two objects  in the terminal.
+  `maxDiff <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.maxDiff>`_ is an attribute of the `unittest.TestCase`_ :ref:`class <classes>` that sets the maximum amount of characters to show in the comparison between the 2 objects  in the terminal.
 When it is set to :ref:`None` there is no limit to the number of characters
 * I add ``self.maxDiff`` to the test

   .. code-block:: python